 The Fidelity Cash Management Account does not earn much interest currently, but has been competitive in the past.

-To put these offers in perspective, the current national average for a savings account is 0.05% APY and just 0.04% APY for interest-bearing checking accounts.
-However, there are still some online savings accounts paying above 0.60% APY.
-For example, the Axos High Yield Savings account still holds an APY of 0.61% APY!
+To put these offers in perspective, the current national average for a savings account is 0.07% APY and just 0.04% APY for interest-bearing checking accounts, according to FDIC data.

 Interest compounds daily and credits monthly.

 You can use this account to invest in Fidelity CDs, mutual funds, fixed-income instruments, or MMAs as well, but the current rates won’t be too enticing.